LouisJackman/language-x/README.md

     void demo() {
         // As mentioned above, all invocables can omit parentheses if they have
         // zero parameters.
 This is primarily for getters, but should also be used
-        // for Pascal-procedure-style invocations just for consistency; _all_
+        // for Pascal-procedure-style invocations just for consistency.
+That
-        // zero-argument must not use parentheses.
-That includes constructors,
-        // methods, lambdas, and functions.
+        // includes constructors, methods, lambdas, and functions.

         demoIteration

         printFactorial(42)
-        var x = twice(4, doubled)
+        var x = twice(4, ::doubled)
         println(`{x}`)

         demoContexts